yseulthb/yseulthb.github.io/_pages/projects.md

 </style>

 <!-- ### 🚨 Current openings
-- 🐟 **Internship project for BSc/MSc students**: How many different fish species occupy a specific river?
-Are they around the whole year or do they follow seasonal migratory patterns?
-How quickly can we detect invasive species? <br>
-Usual fish counting methods rely on a knowledgeable team of people who sample specific portions of rivers once a year to determine what species live there.
-If this method is very precise, it is time consuming and limited to specific river portions. <br>
-Could we leverage citizen science and observation data base, such as iNaturalist, to complement those river surveys?  <br>
-**➡️ Internship description:
-<a href="/pdf/Internship_iNat_darters.pdf" target="_blank">[English]</a> and <a href="/pdf/Stage_iNat_darters.pdf" target="_blank">[French]</a>.** -->

 <!-- - upcoming: several internship positions for Bsc/Msc students in biology and related fields to conduct behavioural experiments in captive cichlids (topic: group dynamics in response to stressors)